reiver/telnets/README.md

 But that's just one example.
 This would also be a control sequence: `255 251 24`.
 (This happens to mean `IAC WILL TERMINAL-TYPE`.)

-If this happens to be in the data, then it must be escaped, or it will correct the TELNET and TELNETS data stream.
+If this happens to be in the data, then it must be escaped, or it will corrupt the TELNET and TELNETS data stream.